nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

 #### Content
 The content serves as the description for notes.
+This is a compulsory field for all notes.

 This is immediately below the title and is in a smaller font size.